Websoulmate/websoulmate.github.io/README.md

 # websoulmate.github.io
 This is a my (Pasang Tamang) personal profile.
 I am beginner in Web development.
-I am learning and it will be continue till life time.
+Let's make awesome web and web aplication.